Tamil numerals: Traditional Tamil counting song

 This song is a list of each number with a concept its primarily associated with.

-Influence
+Influence on other Dravidian languages

-As the ancient classical language of the Dravidian languages, Tamil numerals influenced and shaped the numerals of the others in the family.
+As the ancient classical Dravidian language, Tamil numerals influenced and shaped the numerals of the others in the family.
 The following table compares the main Dravidian languages.

 Also, Tamil through the Pallava script which itself through the Kawi script, Khmer script and other South-east Asian scripts has shaped the numeral grapheme of most South-east Asian languages.